Nvidia (NVDA)

 5. Sales Growth

-A company’s long-term performance is an indicator of its overall quality.
-While any business can experience short-term success, top-performing ones enjoy sustained growth for years.
-Luckily, Nvidia’s sales grew at an incredible 64.2% compounded annual growth rate over the last five years.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Luckily, Nvidia’s sales grew at an incredible 66% compounded annual growth rate over the last five years.
 Its growth surpassed the average semiconductor company and shows its offerings resonate with customers, a great starting point for our analysis.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Nvidia Quarterly Revenue

-This quarter, Nvidia reported magnificent year-on-year revenue growth of 77.9%, and its $39.33 billion of revenue beat Wall Street’s estimates by 2.6%.
-Despite the beat, this was its third consecutive quarter of decelerating growth, potentially indicating that the current upcycle is losing a bit of steam.
-Company management is currently guiding for a 65.1% year-on-year increase in sales next quarter.
+This quarter, Nvidia reported magnificent year-on-year revenue growth of 69.2%, and its $44.06 billion of revenue beat Wall Street’s estimates by 1.8%.
+Despite the beat, this was its third consecutive quarter of decelerating growth, indicating that the current upcycle is potentially losing some steam.
+Company management is currently guiding for a 49.8% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 50.9% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is eye-popping given its scale and implies the market is forecasting success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 43% over the next 12 months, a deceleration versus the last two years.
+Still, this projection is eye-popping given its scale and suggests the market sees success for its products and services.

 6. Product Demand & Outstanding Inventory